HadeerAbdelnasser204/Image_Filters/README.md

 -----------------------
 * This is an image processing tool that can apply different filters to a bit map image of size 256 x 256.

+*  BmpEditor allow the user to load an image, choose the filter to apply and save to store the filter after specifying the name of the target file.

 * BmpEditor has 2 versions:

            1- Grey_Filtrs.cpp is a version that works with Grey images.